hubblec4/Matroska-Chapters-Specs/chapters.md

 ## ChapterAtom
 The `ChapterAtom` is also called a `Chapter`.
-A `Chapter` element can be used recursively.
+A `Chapter` element can be used recursively and such a .

 ### ChapterUID